-The Oncotype DX test is only helpful for patients with certain types of breast cancer.
+The Oncotype DX test is only helpful for patients with:

-- Oestrogen receptor positive (ER+).
-This means that the breast cancer is stimulated by the hormone oestrogen
+- Oestrogen receptor positive (ER+) cancer.
+This means that the breast cancer is stimulated by the hormone oestrogen.

 What is the Oncotype DX recurrence score?

-What does my recurrence score mean to me?
+What does my recurrence score mean for me?

-Can Oncotype DX help show if radiotherapy will benefit me?
+Can Oncotype DX show if radiotherapy will help me?

 No. Oncotype DX will only tell you about the possible benefits of chemotherapy.
 The decision about radiotherapy will depend on the type of surgery you had.
 Your doctor will discuss your individual treatments with you in detail.